MDX Syntax Available on nisshi.dev Blog

 Links

 External and internal links are displayed differently.
-External links automatically show an icon (↗) indicating the destination is an external site.
+External links automatically get an indicator (↗) showing they lead to an external site.

 External Links